Level 2 vs Level 1 EV Charger — Do You Actually Need the Upgrade

 Panel Capacity and Upgrades

 Older homes — anything built before 1990 or so — sometimes have 100-amp panels.
-A dedicated 50-amp circuit for EV charging is a significant load to add to a panel that’s already running a HVAC system, a water heater, and a kitchen.
+A dedicated 50-amp circuit for EV charging is a significant load to add to a panel already running an HVAC system, a water heater, and a kitchen full of appliances.
 Your electrician will check available capacity.
-If there’s room for a 50-amp breaker, great.
-If not, you’re looking at a panel upgrade, which starts around $1,500 and can run past $3,000 depending on the utility connection.
+Room for a 50-amp breaker?
+Great.
+No room?
+You’re looking at a panel upgrade — starts around $1,500 and can run past $3,000 depending on the utility connection.

 A 200-amp panel is typically sufficient for an EV circuit plus normal household loads.
 If your home already has 200-amp service, you’re probably fine.